 Running a local charity means making a difference to those you serve.
-Working with superb trustees, staff and volunteers in Age Concern it is a privilege to support those in later years in the Borough of Colchester.
-My role is to lead the organisation, enable the team to grow and work closely with trustees to develop a partnership across the Borough for improved support in later years.
+Working with superb trustees, staff and volunteers in Age Concern it is a privilege to support those in later years across North East Essex and Witham.
+My role is to lead the organisation, enable the team to grow and work closely with trustees to develop partnerships so that those in later years can live life better.

 Our information and advice service has been built up over many years with our trusted network of providers sympathetic to the needs of individuals in later years.
 We provide a directory of contacts for varying needs and this can be accessed by phone, or by our online directory on the website.

 Eddie Bloomfield retired from the Ministry of Justice in 2016, having completed a number of senior leadership roles in the Justice system.
 In particular he was HM Chief Inspector of Court Administration for England and Wales from 2005-10 and the Public Trustee from 2010-16.
 As Public Trustee he was the custodian trustee of the Prime Minister's country estate, Chequers.
 Eddie has been a trustee at Age Concern since 2009.
 He is a member of the Finance, Fundraising and Risk sub committees.
 Eddie is also a trustee of Grassroots and a Governor of Colchester County High School for Girls.
+Eddie was appointed as a Non-Executive Director of East Suffolk and North Essex NHS Foundation Trust November 2018.
 Eddie's responsibilities are within grants, fundraising and finance.

 My research focuses primarily on the intersection between working memory and long-term episodic memory.
 I have investigated how working memory and long-term memory factors interact with one another to promote immediate recall from working memory as well as give rise to conscious recollection in episodic memory.
 Furthermore, I am very interested in how processes underlying working memory change or remain intact with age, and how these processes are important to working memory as a predictor of age-related variability in higher-order cognition, especially episodic memory.
 I use a combination of experimental and individual differences methods to investigate working memory functioning, as well as a variety of empirical designs to disentangle key processes underlying episodic memory.
 I am also interested in the role of working memory in executive functioning and fluid intelligence.
 In general, I am interested in the factors that underlie complex cognition.
 Vanessa is our link to Research for the Charity and is heading up a large research project with Age Concern and Christie's Care in the Home with other colleagues in the University.